Student activism: United States

-In the United States, student activism is often understood as a form of youth activism that has been most notable in its role in nonviolent protests of civil rights.
+In the United States, student activism is often understood as a form of youth activism that has been most notable in its role in nonviolent protests regarding civil rights, anti-war sentiments, and environmental issues.
+Whether by way of campus protests, lobbying for state legislators, or global climate strikes, student activism has played a pivotal role in guiding societal concerns towards the development and implementation of significant policies.

-Some of the first well documented, directed activism occurred on the campuses of black institutions like Fisk and Howard in the 1920s.
+Some of the first well documented, directed activism occurred on the campuses of Black institutions like Fisk and Howard in the 1920s.
 At Fisk, students' concerns surrounding disciplinary rules designed to undermine black identity coalesced into demands for the resignation of President Fayette Avery McKenzie.
 Spurred by alum W.E.B.
 Du Bois' 1924 commencement speech, the students ignored the 10 p.m. curfew to protest, and staged subsequent walkouts.
 After a committee found Mckenzie's abilities and handling of the unrest poor, he resigned on April 16, 1925.
 Events at Fisk had wide repercussions, as black students elsewhere began to question the repressive status quo of the postwar black university.

 In the 1930s, the American Youth Congress lobbied the US Congress against war and racial discrimination and for youth programs.
 It was heavily supported by First Lady Eleanor Roosevelt.

 Perhaps the most notable and accomplished student groups in US History were the Student Nonviolent Coordinating Committee and the Atlanta Student Movement, predominantly African American groups that won passage of the Voting Rights Act of 1965.

 The Free Speech Movement in 1964–65 at UC Berkeley used mass civil disobedience to overturn restrictions on on-campus political activities.
 The Free Speech Movement was the first US student movement that became a focus of scholarly attention into student activism.

+In 1962, Rachel Carson wrote ‘Silent Spring,’ which served as a powerful exposé on the environmental devastation, caused by indiscriminate pesticide use, and the government’s failure to protect public health and wildlife.
+Carson's critiques of the lack of state provisioning in the American water, and air sector resonated especially well with students, fueling them to mobilize.
+April 22, 1970, millions of students nationally participated in the world's first Earth Day.
+Founded by Gaylord Nelson, a Democrat from Wisconsin who was inspired by student anti-war protests, organized nationwide Earth Day ‘teach-ins’.
+This led to the emergence of key student groups like Pennsylvania, SLOP (Student League Opposing Pollution); Schenectady, New York, had YUK (Youth Uncovering Crud); and Cloquet, Minnesota, had SCARE (Students Concerned about a Ravaged Environment) to name a few These student-led groups in addition to other coalition groups began to apply overwhelming pressure on federal legislature, leading to the federal government to create the Environmental Protection Agency.